Dear Food Diary:

 Crispy duck necks with rosemary and garlic aioli

 Coated and fried.
-The aioli was garlicky with that tart punch.
-Would go really well with beer.
+The aioli was garlicky with that tart punch (perfect with beer).
 Some of my ChubbyBuddies didn’t know how to eat it.
 It’s basically just eating the little meat all around until you get to the bone.
 No skin or anything.
 It was pretty finger lickin’ good.

 Almond crusted soft shell crab with watercress slaw